Rahul5430/InsightsEngine/SALES-REPORT-CONVERSION.md

 The converted JSON is automatically used by the application:

 1. Charts load from `public/chart-data-reference.json`
-2. Data is transformed using `src/lib/chart-data-transformer.ts`
+2. Data is consumed directly by `src/components/common/ChartCard.tsx` via `src/lib/chartjs-transformer.tsx`
-3. Charts are rendered using ECharts components
+3. Charts are rendered using Chart.js (`react-chartjs-2` and `chartjs-chart-geo` for maps)
 4. All pages use the same sales-driven data source

 ## Advanced Configuration